 As a victim of medical malpractice, you have the right to take legal action against any and all parties that are responsible for your injury.
 They may be individual medical care providers, medical device manufacturers, health care management companies or insurers, or government agencies.
 A medical malpractice attorney will determine who was legally at fault and work to recover your damages.
 Your damages may include:

 Your claim may be subject to mandatory arbitration, mediation, or litigation.
 Your attorney will collect the facts, assess the applicable law, and create a legal strategy ideally suited to your unique situation.
 A medical malpractice attorney also interviews witnesses, collects records, confers with expert consultants, and negotiates with insurers and opposing counsel.

 Even before you have retained an attorney, there are a few actions you can take to aid your case, such as contacting your doctor and the medical licensing board, obtaining a medical assessment (i.e. second opinion), and determining what the relevant time limitation is for filing your claim.
 However, if you’re unsure or confused about how to proceed with any of these actions, it’s best to contact an attorney as soon as possible in order to ensure your claim is protected.
 Your attorney will also need a great deal of information from you, so begin collecting documents such as:

 If you've been injured as the result of a health care practitioner's negligence, you'll want to consult with a skilled attorney specializing in such cases to learn more about any potential medical malpractice claims.
 Medical malpractice lawsuits are often very complex, requiring expert testimony and often involving multiple plaintiffs.
-Find out if you have a valid claim today by contacting an attorney for a free case evaluation.
+Find a medical malpractice attorney located near you today.

 Contact a qualified medical malpractice attorney to make sure your rights are protected.